When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Preliminary

-According to Luo et al.~\cite{luo2025unsafe}, safety risks associated with search-enabled LLMs can be categorized into the following three levels: \begin{packeditemize} \item \textit{Response risk.} The response generated by the target LLM contains harmful content, such as harassment or other forms of toxicity. \item \textit{Citation risk.} The LLM cites external web links that contain harmful content, including the modalities of text or images. \item \textit{Combined risk.} Both the LLM response and cited webpages include harmful content, compounding the overall severity. \end{packeditemize} As the response risk is the target of existing red-teaming solutions for standalone LLMs, our testing objectives mainly focus on the citation risk and combined risk, which are unique in the search scenario, arising during the retrieval and citation process.
+where $r$ is LLM’s answer, containing references from $D$.
+According to \citet{luo2025unsafe}, safety risks associate with search-enabled LLMs can be categorized into the following three levels: \begin{packeditemize} \item \textit{Response risk.} The LLM response contains harmful content, such as harassment or other forms of toxicity. \item \textit{Citation risk.} Cited external web links contain harmful content, including modalities of text or images. \item \textit{Combined risk.} Both LLM response and cited webpages include harmful content, compounding overall severity. \end{packeditemize} As the response risk is the target of existing red-teaming solutions for standalone LLMs, our testing objectives mainly focus on the citation risk and combined risk, which are unique in the search scenario, arising during the retrieval and citation process.

-A red-teaming methodology should satisfy three core requirements.
+A red-teaming solution should satisfy three core requirements.
 (1) It must reliably expose real safety failures across diverse target models and deployment settings.
 (2) It should produce a broad and representative set of test cases that cover as many harmful content categories and attack modalities as possible.
-(3) The generation process must be efficient and cost-effective, imposing minimal computational, time, and financial overhead to enable practical, large-scale evaluation.
+(3) The generation process must be cost-effective, imposing minimal computation, time, and financial overhead to enable practical, large-scale evaluation.